Zeroth-Order Algorithms for Nonconvex Minimax Problems with Improved Complexities: Introduction

 \section{Introduction}

-Algorithms for solving optimization problems with only access to noisy evaluations of the function being optimized are called zeroth-order algorithms.
-Such zeroth-order optimization algorithms have been studied for decades in the optimization literature; see, for example, \cite{conn2009introduction,rios2013derivative,audet2017derivative} for a detailed overview of the existing approaches.
-In the recent years, the study of zeroth-order optimization algorithms has gained significant attention also in the machine learning literature, due to several motivating applications, for example, in designing black-box attacks to deep neural networks~\cite{chen2017zoo}, hyperparameter tuning~\cite{snoek2012practical}, reinforcement learning~\cite{moriarty1999evolutionary,salimans2017evolution} and bandit convex optimization~\cite{bubeck2017kernel}.
-However, a majority of the zeroth-order optimization algorithms in the literature has been developed for the so-called \texttt{argmin}-type optimization problems, which are of the following form: find $x^*:= \argmin_{x \in \mathbb{R}^d} \left\{ f(x):=\bE_\xi[F(x,\xi)]\right\}$.
-Indeed there are a few exceptions, to the above situation and we refer the interested reader to~\cite{Larson2019DerivativefreeOM} for details.
+Algorithms for solving optimization problems with only access to (noisy) evaluations of the objective function are called zeroth-order algorithms.
+These algorithms have been studied for decades in the optimization literature; see, for example, \cite{conn2009introduction,rios2013derivative,audet2017derivative} for a detailed overview of the existing approaches.
+Recently, the study of zeroth-order optimization algorithms has gained significant attention also in the machine learning literature, due to several motivating applications, for example, in designing black-box attacks to deep neural networks~\cite{chen2017zoo}, hyperparameter tuning~\cite{snoek2012practical}, reinforcement learning~\cite{moriarty1999evolutionary,salimans2017evolution} and bandit convex optimization~\cite{bubeck2017kernel}.
+However, a majority of the zeroth-order optimization algorithms in the literature has been developed for minimization problems.

-In this work, we study zeroth-order optimization algorithms for solving nonconvex minimax problems.
-Specifically, we consider both the deterministic setting, given by:
+In this work, we study zeroth-order optimization algorithms for solving nonconvex minimax problems (aka saddle-point problems).
+Specifically, we consider both the deterministic setting: